 12 May 2016

-The bill would require ministers to assess how government policies affect families, giving legal weight to a 'family test'.
-It would also require a government minister to report on the costs and benefits of asking local authorities to carry out similar family tests, and to establish indicators and targets for promoting family stability with an annual performance report.
+This bill would require ministers to check how government policies affect families by giving legal effect to a 'family test'.
+It would also require a report on the costs and benefits of asking local authorities to carry out similar tests, and it would set up annual indicators and targets for government progress in promoting family stability.

 Generated 21 February 2026